 The tree below is on a bridge in Moscow.
 It’s totally covered with Love Padlocks.

 According to Wikipedia, the tradition of Love Padlocks became very popular in Europe in the 2000’s.
 Yet the earliest reference to Love Padlocks can be found before WWI in Serbia… specifically in the town of Vrnjačka Banja, on the Bridge of Love (Most Ljubavi).
 There two sweethearts, Nada and Relja would meet.
 Relja went off to war in Greece and eventually fell in love with another woman.
 Nada never got over the breakup and died of a broken heart.

 The girls in that town started a tradition of putting their names and their sweethearts’ names on padlocks, They would attach the locks to that same bridge where Nada and Relja met in an effort to bind and protect their own love.

 Padlocks on Most Ljubavi – The Bridge of Love (in Serbia)

 What a lovely tradition!

 This article was posted on Tuesday, October 18th, 2011 at 11:47 am and is filed under Countries & Cultures, Customs and Traditions, France, Holidays Around the World, Italy, Love Padlocks, Russia, Serbia, Symbols, Taiwan, Valentine's Day, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Love Padlocks – A Tradition Around the World”